-This class is dominated by the aviation risks with around 50% of premiums and 50% of reserves, of which around 40% of premiums and 25% of reserves for the aviation risks pool.
-Almost 30% of this pool reserves is product liability, which is a long-term risk.
+This class is dominated by the aviation risks with half of the premium and reserves, of which around 34% of premium and 21% of reserves for one aviation risks pool.
+Almost 26% of this pool reserves is product liability, which is a long-term risk.
 Aviation risks also include hull and liabilities for airlines, general aviation and satellite risks, these latter being shorter term risks.

 Marine and transport are basically insurance of hull and liabilities for merchant ships.
-This business represents approximately 25% of premiums and 30% of reserves.
+This business represents approximately 28% of premium and reserves.
 Finally the class also comprises offshore insurance (e.g. offshore oil rigs).